 Mountain Biking: Our tween boys (and Dad) are wild about Kickapoo’s 12 miles of single track mountain bike trails.
 They’re rated from easy to very technical, passing through fields, woods and deep ravines.
 The trail entrance is just east of the park.

-Parties, Picnics & Entertainment: Kickapoo Landing offers canoe-, kayak- and tube-rental.
-They also sell bait, ice and firewood for campers.
-They have a restaurant and live outdoor music every Friday of the summer.
+Parties, Picnics & Entertainment: Kickapoo Adventures offers canoe-, kayak- and paddle board rentals as well as bike rentals.
+New for 2017 is the re-branded Park Bistro restaurant, which serves breakfast lunch and dinner, with live outdoor music every Saturday night of the summer.
 Psst… cool date night alternative to dinner and a movie.
 Sunsets over a lake can be very romantic…

 Kickapoo has six picnic areas with shelters, tables, outdoor stoves, drinking water and playground equipment.
 We’ve had class picnics and birthday parties with bonfires… definitely worth it, and you can invite everyone without having to fit them all in your family room.